-Buying a house can be a stressful time, so it is important to be organized and understand what the credit requirements are up-front for the various mortgage programs in the United States in 2018.
-Read on to see what home financing programs are available and what the minimum credit scores are set by the banks and lenders, before making an offer on a house.
+Buying a house can be a stressful time, so it is important to be organized and understand what the credit requirements are up-front for the various mortgage programs in the United States in 2023.
+Read on to see what home financing programs are available and what the home loan minimum credit scores are set by the banks and lenders, before making an offer on a house.

 Buying a home can be a stressful experience, especially if you are concerned about your credit score and qualifying for a long.
 But lending criteria in recent years have become more flexible, so you may be in better position than you think the obtain a mortgage.
 Keep reading to discover which home financing programs are available and what the credit score requirements are for each.

-FHA loans, backed by the Federal Housing Administration, provide assistance to many first time home buyers with less than perfect credit.
-For people who want to get an FHA loan with only a 3.5% down payment, you will need to have at least a 580 credit score to be considered.
+FHA mortgages are backed by the Federal Housing Administration and they provide assistance to many first time home buyers with less than perfect credit.
+For people who want to get an FHA loan with a 3.5% down payment, you will need to have at least a 580 credit score to be considered.
 If you have a credit score below 580, you still can get a loan; you will just need to come up with a bigger down payment.
 Expect to need to come up with a 10% down payment with a score below 580. (hud.gov)

 - Easier to qualify: The loans are backed by FHA, so lenders are willing to lower their lending standards for people with less than perfect credit and lower credit scores.

-- Low interest rates: Many FHA borrowers are shocked to discover they can get a low interest rate even with subpar credit.
+- Low interest rates: Many FHA borrowers are shocked to discover they can get a low interest rate even with below-average credit.
 This is because FHA guarantees the loan against default.